 VET stands for vocational education and training.
 A vocational education and training student studies national recognised certificate course/s that have a clear industry focus.
-For example, certificate l in business, certificate lll in tourism or diploma in beauty.
+For example, Certificate l in Hospitality, Certificate lll in Business or Diploma in Nursing.

 Why do a vocational education and training course?

 A vocational education and training course gives you industry knowledge and skills, as well as a qualification before leaving school, opening up employment opportunities.